 © Springer International Publishing Switzerland 2015.
 An adaptive service e-contract is an electronic agreement which is required to enable adaptive or agile service sourcing and pro- visioning.
 There are a number of e-contract metamodels that can be used to create a context specific adaptive service e-contract.
 The chal- lenge is which one to choose and adopt for adaptive services.
 This paper presents a review and comparison of well-known e-contract metamod- els using the architecture theory.
 The architecture theory allows the analysis of the e-contract metamodels using a three-dimension analyt- ical lens: structure, behavior and technology.
 The results of this paper highlight the metamodels structural, behavioral and technological differ- ences and similarities.
 This paper will help researchers and practitioners to observe the existing e-contract metamodels are appropriate to the adaptive services or if thwhetherere is a need to merge and integrate the concepts of these metamodels to propose a new unifying adaptive service e-contract metamodel.
 This paper is limited to the number of compared metamodels.

-Braytee, A, Hussain, F, Anaissi, A & Kennedy, PJ 2015, 'ABC-Sampling for balancing imbalanced datasets based on Artificial Bee Colony algorithm', Proceedings 2015 IEEE 14th International Conference on Machine Learning and Applications ICMLA 2015, International Conference on Machine Learning and Applications, IEEE, Miami, Florida, pp. 594-599.View/Download from: UTS OPUS or Publisher's site
+Braytee, A, Hussain, F, Anaissi, A & Kennedy, PJ 2015, 'ABC-Sampling for balancing imbalanced datasets based on Artificial Bee Colony algorithm', Proceedings 2015 IEEE 14th International Conference on Machine Learning and Applications ICMLA 2015, International Conference on Machine Learning and Applications, IEEE, Miami, Florida, pp. 594-599.View/Download from: Publisher's site

 Class imbalanced data is a common problem for predictive modelling in domains such as bioinformatics.
 It occurs when the distribution of classes is not uniform among samples and results in a biased prediction of learning towards majority classes.
 In this study, we propose the ABC-Sampling algorithm based on a swarm optimization method called Artificial Bee Colony, which models the natural foraging behaviour of honeybees.
 Our algorithm lessens the effects of imbalanced classes by selecting the most informative majority samples using a forward search and storing them in a ranked subset.
 Then we construct a balanced dataset with a planned undersampling strategy to extract the most frequent majority samples from the top ranked subset and combine them with all minority samples.
 Our algorithm is superior to a state-of-the-art method on nine benchmark datasets with various levels of imbalance ratios.